"Historic snow" from major winter storm closes some Midwest COVID testing sites and disrupts travel

 A winter weather advisory was issued Monday for northwest Indiana, where the weather service forecast 3 to 5 inches of snow by the time the storm leaves the area Tuesday.
 A mix of freezing drizzle was expected in the region's southern area.

-Chicago on Monday warned residents that hazardous conditions are likely during Tuesday morning commutes and some power outages are possible.
-City officials have dispatched about 280 salt spreaders to clear main streets and have created warming centers in libraries and park facilities for residents who have no power or heat.
+Chicago on Monday warned residents that hazardous conditions were likely during Tuesday morning commutes and some power outages were possible.
+City officials dispatched about 280 salt spreaders to clear main streets and created warming centers in libraries and park facilities for residents who have no power or heat.

 By late Monday, 120 flights had been canceled at O'Hare and 48 flights at Midway international airports, with 15-minute delays at both facilities.